colltoaction/colltoaction/README.md

-Hi!
-I'm Coll and I'm a full-time researcher and software engineer.
-I'm building a categorical software stack.
+Hi, I'm Coll!
+I'm a full-time researcher and software engineer building a diagrammatic software stack.

-After 10 years in the industry and much work on the side I decided to dedicate full-time on this project.
-I'm researching very abstract topics to develop the tools I needed, but that was hardly viable for my employers.
+After 10 years in the industry and much work on the side I decided to concentrate in this project.
 I produce lots of Creative Commons Zero that you might want to support!

 ---